-For more information on these types, refer to "IDL to Java Mapping" on page 91, and to the Orbix Programmer's Reference Java Edition.
+For more information on these types, refer to "IDL to Java Mapping", and to the Orbix Programmer's Reference Java Edition.

 Defining Aliases and Constants

 IDL allows you to define aliases (new data type names) and constants.
 This section describes how to use these IDL features.